beheshty/SetSharp/README.md

 }
 ```

+## Future Plans

+SetSharp is actively being developed.
+Here are some of the features and improvements planned for future releases:

+-   **Custom Source File:** Allowing users to specify custom configuration file names (e.g., `my-settings.json` or `appsettings.development.json`) instead of being limited to `appsettings.json`.
+-   **Enhanced Array Support:** Improved handling of JSON arrays.
+The goal is to intelligently generate `List<T>` properties for arrays of complex objects.

+Have an idea or a feature request?
+Feel free to open an issue on GitHub to discuss it!

 ## Contributing

 Contributions are welcome!
 Whether it's a new feature idea, a bug report, or a pull request, your input is valued.
 Please feel free to open an issue to discuss your ideas or submit a pull request with your improvements.